HybridSystemsLab/HybridGames-FiniteHorizon/README.md

   - SaddlePointBouncingBall.m

 ----------------------------------------------------------------------------
-Example 3.11 (Hybrid game with nonunique solutions) Run 'Ex1D2PZeroSumHyGame.m'
+Motivational Example
+Run 'MotivExZeroSumFHHyGame.m'

-It will create a simulation for the hybrid system in (19) for the following
+It will create a simulation for the hybrid system in (3) for the following
 parameters:
   a=-1,
   b_1=b_2=1,